-I recommend seed cycling for hormone balance in both my clinic and book, Beyond the Pill, because it is an effective and gentle way to shift hormones into balance.
+Seed cycling has long been used to support women's hormones by supplying them with the nutrients they need at specific phases of their cycle.
+I recommend seed cycling for hormone balance in both my clinic and book, Beyond the Pill, because it is an effective and gentle way to support women's hormones.

 In this article I’m going to help you understand what seed cycling is, how to do it, what to expect and what it can help with.